wondering-packet/learning-vault/Git/Notes/N007 - CI CD Quality Gates.md

 ---

 ### 2. Formatters
+- **Black**:
-- **Black**: Opinionated Python code formatter.Black is an **uncompromising Python code formatter**.
+	- An **uncompromising Python code formatter**.
 Its job is to take your messy, inconsistently spaced code and reformat it to a single, beautiful standard.
 The key thing about Black is that it's **opinionated**.
 That means there are almost no configuration options.
 You don't argue with Black; you just let it do its thing.

-Its goal is to eliminate debates about code style entirely.
+	- Its goal is to eliminate debates about code style entirely.
 By running Black, you get a clean, consistent format across your entire project, no matter who wrote the code.
-  - Example:
+	- Usage:
 	    ```bash
+		black .  # run on all python files in the current directory resursively.
-    black .
+		black . --quiet
 	    ```

-- **isort**: Automatically sorts and groups imports.
+- **isort**:
+	- isort is a tool that **sorts your imports**.
+It automatically organizes all your import statements at the top of your Python files.
 	- Example:
 	    ```bash
 	    isort .
 	    ```
-- Benefit: Developers don’t waste time debating style.

 ---

 ### 3. Linting
+- **flake8**:
-- **flake8**: Checks Python code for PEP8 compliance and common issues.
+	- Checks Python code for PEP8 compliance and common issues.
 	- Run after formatters to catch logic/style issues that formatters don’t fix.

 ---